wurmlab/genomicscourse/2020/practicals/reference_genome/assembly.md

  * [Metassembler: merging and optimizing *de novo* genome assemblies.
 Wences & Schatz (2015)](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0764-4).
  * [A hybrid approach for *de novo* human genome sequence assembly and phasing.
 Mostovoy et al (2016)](https://www.nature.com/articles/nmeth.3865).

-At home: what are the tradeoffs between a `de bruijn` graph assembly approach and an `overlap-layout-consensus` assembly approach?
+In your own time, try to figure out what are the tradeoffs between a `de bruijn` graph assembly approach and an `overlap-layout-consensus` assembly approach.

 ### Quality assessment